-The Department of Otolaryngology - Head and Neck Surgery had much to celebrate in FY23, once again earning the No. 11 spot in the Blue Ridge Institute for Medical Research rankings; being named the No. 5 otolaryngology residency program in the nation by Doximity Residency Navigator; and being named among the top ENT programs in the country by U.S. News & World Report.
-I’m grateful for these outstanding achievements and am excited to share these highlights with you.
+The Department of Otolaryngology – Head and Neck Surgery has achieved remarkable accomplishments in FY24, securing the No. 18 position in the Blue Ridge Institute for Medical Research rankings.
+Additionally, it has again been honored as the No. 5 otolaryngology residency program in the nation by Doximity Residency Navigator and has been recognized among the top ENT programs by U.S. News & World Report.

 Research and innovation